anusha0611/ToDoApplication/README.md

 1. Clone the repository
 2. Open the project in a Editor
 3. Run the application
-4. Test the API using Postman (Port No : 3116) Screen shots attached.
+4. Test the API using Postman